-Paloma de Dinechin is a freelance French-Chilean investigative journalist.
+Paloma de Dinechin is a French freelance investigative journalist currently based in the Syria.

 She studied political science with a focus in Latin America before completing her master's degree in journalism at Sciences Po Paris.